salehairum/DevLog/README.md

 python app.py
 ```
 (Creating a venv is optional.)
+then, make sure to create a .env file (like the .env.example) and write your own connection string there.

 ### Frontend
 To allow running the Vite Dev Server, run the following commands